ovh/docs/pages/public_cloud/public_cloud_databases/mongodb_13_getting_started/guide.en-gb.md

 When the service is running and accepting incoming connections, the next step is to access the service.
 The common way to do so is to use **MongoDB Compass** to connect to the service, following [this guide](/pages/public_cloud/public_cloud_databases/mongodb_07_connect_compass).

-If **MongoDB Compass** is not your preferred method, read these other guides to connect to the service :
+If **MongoDB Compass** is not your preferred method, read these other guides to connect to the service:

 - [Connect with CLI](/pages/public_cloud/public_cloud_databases/mongodb_03_connect_cli)
 - [Connect with Python](/pages/public_cloud/public_cloud_databases/mongodb_05_connect_python)